riboflavin/test-framer-sync/compare/zoom-ai-vs-fathom.md

 - Pros: Top-notch accuracy in transcripts, quick summaries, free core features, supports multiple languages.
 - Cons: Historically Zoom-only, some duplicate note issues, lacks live collaboration, advanced features require paid plan.
 ## Comparison table
+Some individuals or organizations may prefer Zoom AI for its native integration with Zoom and calendar, making it suitable for those heavily reliant on these platforms.
+Fathom, on the other hand, might appeal to users seeking a free plan with unlimited access and integration with various tools like HubSpot and Notion.
+However, both tools lack depth in integrations and may not fully support users in maximizing productivity during meetings.

+While Zoom AI and Fathom offer ease of use and support for multiple devices, they fall short in providing comprehensive integrations and automation capabilities.
+Users looking for a tool to streamline meeting processes and enhance collaboration may find these limitations hindering their ability to effectively utilize the software for optimal productivity.
 | Feature                           | Zoom AI               | Fathom               |
 |-----------------------------------|-----------------------|----------------------|
 | Trial/Free Plan                   | ❌ Requires paid Zoom  | ✅ Free unlimited plan|